adelchellabi/student-management-api/README.md

 # Student Management API

 Welcome to the Student Management API project.
-This project provides an API for managing students, teachers, and administrators.
+This project provides an API for managing students, teachers and courses.

 ## Getting Started